dimstar/turn/README.md

-# A Nextjs, Typescript, TailwindCSS Example Project
+# A Nextjs, Typescript Example Project

 Start the development server.